 If you've never done relaxation exercises or meditation this probably sounds a bit corny, but it can't hurt to try it.
-Purchase a CD if you don't have one already with relaxing music or sounds from the rainforest or beach.
-Try slow deep breaths relaxing your muscles one at a time.
+Purchase a CD, if you don't have one already, with relaxing music or sounds from the rainforest or beach.
+Try slow deep breaths, relaxing your muscles one at a time.
 Alternatively, you can purchase a CD or video that gives specific instructions on relaxation exercises.
-Now would also be a good time to practice relaxation and breathing exercises form your child birth class.
+Now would also be a good time to practice relaxation and breathing exercises from your childbirth class.

 There are a few things you can try to induce labor naturally.
 Foods such as pineapple and eggplant have been suggested as labor inducers.
 Cooked in a yummy recipe, it's certainly worth a shot.
 Cinnamon tea made from cinnamon sticks steeped in hot water is another thing you can try.
 Walking is something else you can try.
 The verdict is still out as to whether walking actually helps, but a little exercise is good for the body and soul regardless of effectiveness in inducing labor.
 There are many other tips, tricks, and old wives tales you can try naturally induce labor.
 Check with your doctor or midwife before trying anything to naturally induce labor.

-For some women keeping track of signs of labor will bring comfort and others it is plain out discouraging.
-As you pregnancy comes to an end your body will show sings or readiness for labor.
-Increasing Braxton Hicks contractions, pelvic achiness, backache, and increasing vaginal secretions are all early signs or labor.
-Early labor symptoms can begin weeks before labor, but all these signs are reassuring that your body is indeed getting ready for birth.
+For some women keeping track of signs of labor will bring comfort, and for others, it is discouraging.
+As your pregnancy comes to an end, your body will show signs or readiness for labor.
+Increasing Braxton Hicks contractions, pelvic aches, backache, and increasing vaginal secretions are all early signs or labor.
+Early labor symptoms can begin weeks before labor, but all these signs are reassuring; your body is indeed getting ready for birth.

 Keeping busy will help keep your mind off of things.
 Here are a few suggestions to keep yourself busy.
 Take this time to freeze up a few meals for after baby's birth.
 This will allow you a little extra time and rest when baby is home.
 Make a belly cast of your pregnant tummy to commemorate your pregnancy.
 Start a scrapbook album for your baby.
 You can include mementos from your pregnancy and prepare pages for after baby's birth.
 Knitting, crocheting, or other hobbies can also be distracting.

-If you are having a hard time physically or emotionally ask for support from your family, friends, or health care provider.
-You may be shouting from the inside, but unless you tell someone they may not know how you feel.
-If you are having feelings of anxiety or depression talk to your doctor.
+If you are having a hard time physically or emotionally, ask for support from your family, friends, or health care provider.
+You may be shouting on the inside, but unless you tell someone, they may not know how you feel.
+If you are having feelings of anxiety or depression, talk to your doctor.